 The class exposes students to the multiple forms of lawmaking in the American legal system, ranging from the elaboration of common law and constitutional rules by judges, to the fashioning of statutes by members of Congress, to the dissemination of regulations by executive agencies, to the use ballot initiatives to put legal rules up for direct vote by the people themselves.
 Together these forms of law constitute the American legal system.
 The course explores how each of these distinct forms law differs with respect to such criteria as democratic accountability and legitimacy, efficiency, stability, and their capacity to incorporate policy expertise.
 A primary lens through which the course approaches law is by reading and discussing court opinions."

-Professor Farhang's 150 "American Legal System" is the same as his Public Policy 190 "Special Topics in Public Policy".
+Professor Farhang's 150 "American Legal System" is the same as his Public Policy 190 "Special Topics in Public Policy" and Legal Studies 138.
 This is the exact same course listed under Political Science.

 IMPORTANT!
-Please note you will NOT be able to take Political Science 150 with Professor Farhang, if you have already completed (or plan to take) Political Science 150 with either Kagan or Farhang, or Public Policy 190 with Farhang.
+Please note you will NOT be able to take Political Science 150 with Professor Farhang, if you have already completed (or plan to take) Political Science 150 with either Kagan or Farhang, or Public Policy 190 with Farhang or Legal Studies 138.

 Note: This description is from Fall 2015